mharen/mharen.github.io/blog/2010/2010-10-how-to-lose-hour-tedcom.md

 [TED](http://www.ted.com/) [is](http://www.ted.com/pages/view/id/5):
 <blockquote>

 … a small nonprofit devoted to Ideas Worth Spreading.
-It started out (in 1984) as a conference bringing together people from three worlds: <strong>Technology, Entertainment, Design.</strong>
+It started out (in 1984) as a conference bringing together people from three worlds: **Technology, Entertainment, Design.**
 </blockquote>

 If you like smart stuff you will love TED Talks.
 I have watched dozens of these over the last couple of years and have never been disappointed.
 I tend to focus on tech or UI related talks like anything from [Hans Rosling](http://www.ted.com/speakers/hans_rosling.html) (he is a fantastic presenter, too):